 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Posted in: Campus Crime, Civilian Complaints, Civilian Review, Crime & Criminals, Homicide, Injuries/Deaths, Investigations, Mass Casualty Attacks, Murder/Attempted Murder, Negligence, Police, Police Leadership, Policies & Practices, Public Safety, School Resource Officers (SROs), School Shootings, Sheriffs, Victims of Crime, Video
+Posted in: Campus Crime, Civilian Complaints, Civilian Review, Crime & Criminals, Homicide, Injuries, Investigations, Mass Casualty Attacks, Murder/Attempted Murder, Negligence, Police, Police Leadership, Policies & Practices, Public Safety, School Resource Officers (SROs), School Shootings, Sheriffs, Victims of Crime, Video